PROJECT EXHIBIT (11/11/19)

 Pedestrians and bicyclists will benefit from safe, direct shared use paths that cross Route 101 (where none presently exists) along Woodside Road and next to the Union Pacific Railroad Redwood Harbor Industrial Lead serving the Bayfront and Seaport area.
 These paths will provide dual continuous connections between Broadway and Blomquist/East Bayshore -- and the Bay Trail.
 Similarly, a bikeway will be built along the Veterans flyover to allow bicyclists to connect between Chestnut Street and Charter Way using an aerial cycle track above Woodside Road.
 Also, sidewalks and bikeways (bike lanes, cycle tracks, and shared routes) will be built with all roadway improvements to connect existing facilities and further enhance and encourage walking and bicycling in the rapidly changing project area.

-Interchange structures will be strategically enhanced with aesthetic designs to complement the local environment and provide a visually pleasant experience for all users of this key City gateway.
+Select interchange structures will be enhanced with graphics to complement the local environment for all users of this key City gateway.
 Similarly, landscape features will help soften the relatively hard edges of the interchange and incorporate recycled water.

 The Union Pacific Railroad will benefit from new overhead ramps and improved at-grade crossings and safety signals at Veterans and Blomquist.

 Additional design details have better defined the permanent acquisitions and temporary construction easements required to build the project.
 These are being translated into appraisal maps which will be used by the City’s right of way support consultant to conduct formal property appraisals.
 Current highway and structure capital costs and refined property requirements will provide the basis for developing property acquisition and funding strategies.

 Strong Case for Funding